 A required course may be waived by the Department Chair only.
 Waiving a course means only that the specific course is waived, not the credits attached to that course.
 The student must still plan to take a course to fill the credit deficiency.
-The Department Chair must complete a curriculum change form to indicate which course will replace the waived course.
-The curriculum change form is then submitted to the Academic Advising and Registration Office.
+The Program Chair must complete a Curriculum Change form to indicate which course will replace the waived course.
+The Curriculum Change form is then submitted to the Academic Advising and Registration Office.

-If there is a person in your class who is NOT on your roster, it means the student is NOT REGISTERED for your class.
-It is imperative that you immediately send them to the Academic Advising and Registration office.
-Students are not permitted to be in your class unless they have officially registered for that class.
+If there is a person in class who is NOT on the class roster, it means the student is NOT REGISTERED for the class.
+It is imperative that faculty members immediately send the student to the Academic Advising and Registration office.
+Students are not permitted to be in class unless they have officially registered for that class.

-Faculty will begin to receive a weekly “drop notice” via email to inform you of any student who has officially withdrawn from your class(es).
-If there is a student listed on your roster who is not attending class you must contact the Academic Advising and Registration Office, and they will inquire why he/she has not been attending.
+Faculty will begin to receive a weekly “drop notice” via email to inform them of any student who has officially withdrawn from their class(es).
+If there is a student listed on your roster who is not attending class, faculty members must contact the Academic Advising and Registration Office, and they will inquire why they have not been attending.

-In addition, you may notice a “V” next to the names of some students on your roster.
-This means the students receive benefits from the U.S. Dept of Veterans Affairs.
+In addition, faculty members may notice a “V” next to the names of some students on the class roster.
+This means the students receive benefits from the U.S. Department of Veterans Affairs.
 The VA requires attendance rosters, and it is the instructor’s responsibility to monitor this.
 The Academic Advising and Registration Office must report non-attendance of these students to the VA within 30 days of the last date of attendance.
-Instructors must report any “V” student who has missed three (3) weeks of class as soon as he/she misses the third week.
+Instructors must report any “V” student who has missed three (3) weeks of class as soon as they miss the third week.

 Returning students are emailed an academic evaluation from the Academic Advising and Registration Office.
 The Advisor audits the student’s academic evaluation.
-If the student is on track with their academic program they are free to register in person or on-line.
+If the student is on track with their academic program, they are free to register in person or on-line.
 If the Advisor detects a concern with the academic evaluation, they place an advising hold on the student’s record.
 The student is then required to meet with their Academic Advisor to consult about their schedule.
 Once the hold is removed, the student may register online or at the Academic Advising and Registration Office.
-All students must pay a $100 commitment fee in order to register.
+All students pay a $100 Registration Fee.